6 – The astronomical origin of tides

 As the solar declination is away from the equator during the solstices, apsidal precession does not produce a regular harmonic influence on high water levels in regions experiencing mainly diurnal tides.

-The additional range provided by apsidal precession is largest (between 0.3 and 0.6 m) in regions dominated by semidiurnal tides where the tidal range is >6 m, notably in the Eastern part of the Bering Sea, the Hudson Strait, the Gulf of Panama, on the Patagonian Shelf, the Irish Sea, the Bristol Channel and La Manche / English Channel as well as on the northwest Australian Shelf.
+The additional range provided by apsidal precession is largest (between 0.3 and 0.6 m) in regions dominated by semidiurnal tides where the tidal range is >6 m, notably in the eastern part of the Bering Sea, the Hudson Strait, the Gulf of Panama, on the Patagonian Shelf, the Irish Sea, the Bristol Channel and La Manche / English Channel as well as on the northwest Australian Shelf.

 Proportionally, the additional range is at least 5% of the tidal range in most of the world's oceans.
 In the Caribbean Sea, the additional range is over 15% of the tidal range.